DEPARTMENT OF STATE

 *These forms are available electronically via Grants.gov.

-- Summary Page: Cover sheet stating the applicant’s name and organization, proposal date, program title, program period proposed start and end date, and brief purpose of the program.
+- Summary Page: Cover sheet stating the applicant’s name and organization, proposal date, program title, program period, proposed start and end date, and a brief description of the program.

 - Proposal (5 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-You may use your own proposal format, but it must include all the items below.
+For proposals thar are more than five pages long, only the first five pages will be read and accepted.
+You may use your own proposal format, but it must include all of the items below.

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.

 - Introduction to the Organization: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the U.S. Embassy and/or U.S. government agencies.

 - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed.

 - Program Goals and Objectives: The “goals” describe what the program is intended to achieve.
 The “objectives” refer to the intermediate accomplishments on the way to the goals.
 These should be achievable and measurable.